internetarchive/dweb-archive/docs/archive_architecture_ipfs.md

 Clients navigate to resources by three methods (Browse, Search or by external URLS including ItemIDs)

-All queries are JSON based and all access to the IA production servers goes through gateway.dweb.me so we can add content to the output, perform extra services, and mitigate CORS issues.
+All queries are JSON based and go via dweb.archive.org, microservices or direct to archive.org

-These queries will gradually be migrated to decentralized services where possible, and remaining functionality on gateway.dweb.me will be gradually integrated into production servers.
+These queries will gradually be migrated to decentralized services where possible, and remaining functionality on dweb.me/dweb.archive.org will be gradually integrated into production servers.

 ### Data architecture consists of: